joshdn2/CodeSnippets/README.md

 # CodeSnippets
-Snippets of code from my own projects
+Snippets of code from scripts at work.